bekk/funksjonell-frontend/day2/README.md

 * Show the actor currently holding the highest number of Oscars.
 Use `reduce` to find the actor.
 [Solution](http://jsbin.com/sojejoz/42/edit?js,console,output)

-* In the bottom of the Actors component create a new component that displays the total amount of Oscars and actors e.g. `6 actors with a total of 13 Oscars` [Solution](http://jsbin.com/goqemu/4/edit?js,output)
+* In the bottom of the Actors component create a new component that displays the total amount of Oscars and actors e.g. `6 actors with a total of 13 Oscars`.
+[Solution](http://jsbin.com/goqemu/4/edit?js,output)

 #### Extra:

 * Create a `<Oscar>` component that displays the year and title of an award.
 Render the awards for each actor in the `<Actor>` component.
 [Solution](http://jsbin.com/jixijo/122/edit?js,output)

-* Create a `<MoviesWithOscarActors>` component and a `<movie>` component.
-Render a combined list of all the movie titles from the actor list.
-Sort by year.
+* Create a `<OscarMovies>` component and a `<Movie>` component.
+Render a list of containing all of the movie titles from the actor `actorsWithOscarsExtended` list.
+Sort the movies by year.
 [Solution](http://jsbin.com/caqace/25/edit?js,output)

+* In the list of actors create some kind of visual highlight for the actor with the most Oscars.

+* Show a list of how many actors that have a given number of Oscars. e.g `2 actor(s) has 1 Oscar(s) `

 ```javascript
 const actorsWithOscarsExtended = [